w3f/polkadot-wiki/docs/learn/learn-accounts.md

 Let's consider an example of a multisig on Polkadot with a threshold of 2 and 3 signers: Charlie, Dan, and Eleanor.
-First, Charlie will create the call on-chain by calling `asMulti` with the raw call, in this case a balance transfer from multisig CDE to Frank's account.
+First, Charlie will create the call on-chain by calling `asMulti` with the raw call, in this case, a balance transfer from multisig CDE to Frank's account.
 When doing this, Charlie will have to deposit `DepositBase + (2 * DepositFactor) = 20.152 DOT` while he waits for either Dan or Eleanor also to approve the balance transfer call using the `approveAsMulti` or the `asMulti` extrinsics.

 If Dan submits the `approveAsMulti` extrinsic, he approves Charlie's call but he passes on the final approval to Eleanor.
 So, although the multisig has threshold 2, in this case all 3/3 signatories need to participate in the transaction approval.
 Eleanor will need to submit a `asMulti` or `approveAsMulti` extrinsic to transfer funds from CDE to Frank.